basstian-ai/beta-storefront/README.md

 - [ ] **Task 8: Dev Experience** (CONTRIBUTING.md, test script, BFF logging)
 - [x] **Task 9: CI/CD** (Vercel preview workflow - workflow file created, but full CI setup might be pending actual run)
 ## Config
-Set the following environment variables to connect to your Typesense instance:
+The app can connect to Typesense if you provide these optional variables.
+If left empty, search results will be fetched directly from dummyjson.com:

 ```bash
 TYPESENSE_HOST=